 The hard problem. how to explain phenomenal, qualitative consciousness within a unified, philo-scientific 3rd person theory that connects the mental and physical.

 Epistemic perspectivalism** – a representational thesis.
 Reality is only known under a description, as modeled by a representational system (RS) with a limited perspective; reality is never grasped directly.
 Reality appears for a system by virtue of the system’s representational, epistemic capacities.
-The commonsense dual ontology of reality - mental vs. physical - is generated by being a knowledge-seeking (epistemic, representational) system, where the mental is what the system categorizes as its own internal representational operations, plus the self which produces or witnesses them, and the physical is what’s categorized as external reality, both directly presented and as represented by thoughts, imagination, etc. (see section 4 on the mental/physical distinction (MPD) as representational).
+The commonsense dual ontology of reality - mental vs. physical - is generated by being a knowledge-seeking (epistemic, representational) system, where the mental is what the system categorizes as its own internal representational operations, plus the self which (apparently) produces or witnesses them, and the physical is what’s categorized as external reality, both directly presented and as represented by thoughts, imagination, etc. (see Section 4 on the mental/physical distinction (MPD) as representational).
 This categorization operates on basic representational elements – experienced as qualia – that the system can’t transcend, second-guess or change, hence are real for it alone, or as I put it, system-real.
 Prior to categorization these elements are neither mental nor physical as far as what they represent for the system (e.g., sometimes you can’t tell whether what you’re experiencing is a hallucination or not), they simply constitute a representational reality for the system - what it can't second guess.
 After categorization, they constitute a represented reality for the system: what the system understands reality to be as modeled by its representations.
-See section 5 on the hard problem for speculations on how the system’s phenomenal, representational reality – consciousness – might be entailed by being a RS.
+See section 5 on the hard problem for speculations on how the system’s phenomenal, representational reality – consciousness – might be entailed by being a representational system.

 **I call this epistemic perspectivalism because it seems descriptive of the thesis presented here, realizing that others may have used the phrase in different contexts.
-I’m open to other suggestions as to what to call it, if anything.

 Two epistemic perspectives on reality.
 1st person organism/system, which somehow results in or entails consciousness (the hard problem), and 3rd person collective perspective which results in science.